 Our Tenant Relocation Assistance Ordinance requires developers to pay relocation assistance to low-income tenants who must move because their rental will:

 As a property or developer, you must get a Tenant Relocation License if your project meets the criteria listed above.
 The license covers all tenants in your building.
-Only your low-income tenants receive relocation assistance of $3,255.00.
-(Ask us for the income thresholds for relocation assistance eligibility.)
+Only your low-income tenants receive relocation assistance of $3,490.00.
 You pay half of that amount and the City of Seattle pays the other half.
+The income thresholds for relocation assistance eligibility are:

 Procedures and timelines: